Tsunekazu Nishioka: Biography

 Tsunekazu Nishioka was born on 4 September 1908, in the vicinity of Nishisato village, adjacent to the Buddhist temple compound of Hōryū-ji, Nara Prefecture.
 Both his grandfather, Tsunekichi Nishioka and father, Naramitsu Nishioka, were master carpenters (Tōryō, 棟梁) of Hōryū-ji.

 In early childhood, he was taken to Hōryū-ji by his grandfather and was cherished by the chief priest, Saeki Jyoin.

-He fondly recounted that ‘I vividly remember having Castella cake and eating oranges given to me by Jyoin-san’.
+He fondly recounted that "I vividly remember having Castella cake and eating oranges given to me by Jyoin-san".
 From an early age, he received excellent guidance in becoming a master carpenter.

-He worked at the temple during summer holidays from the 3rd grade of elementary school. ‘...At that time, the precincts of the temple was the perfect place for the children of Nishisato village to play.
+He worked at the temple during summer holidays from the 3rd grade of elementary school. "...At that time, the precincts of the temple was the perfect place for the children of Nishisato village to play.
 They often played baseball on the weekends.
-However, whenever I saw them playing from where I was working, I thought, ‘Why am I the only one to have to work as a carpenter’ and felt resentment’ he says.
+However, whenever I saw them playing from where I was working, I thought, 'Why am I the only one to have to work as a carpenter' and felt resentment" he says.

 He was enrolled at Ikoma Agricultural School in 1921.
-His father planned for him to go to engineering school, but on the command of his grandfather, he went to agricultural school instead.
-When he had started school, his grandfather began to teach him the use of carpentry tools and woodwork techniques.
+His father had planned for him to attend engineering school, but at his grandfather's command, he went to agricultural school instead.
+When he started school, his grandfather began teaching him to use carpentry tools and woodwork techniques.

 After graduating in 1924, he became an apprentice carpenter.
-Following his years of training, he started his career as an independent carpenter from 1928, and participated in the repair and reconstruction of the temple buildings and compound (garan) at Hōryū-ji.
+Following his years of training, he started his career as an independent carpenter from 1928 and participated in the repair and reconstruction of the temple buildings and compound (garan) at Hōryū-ji.
 From January 1929 to July 1930, he was enlisted in the heavy artillery regiment of the Japanese Imperial Army, and worked as a combat medic.
 After being discharged in 1932, he further studied architectural techniques in the repair work on the five-story pagoda at Hōryū-ji.
 He became the master carpenter (Tōryō 棟梁) of Hōryū-ji in 1934.

 As the flames of war expanded, Nishioka himself was caught in the war.
 In August 1937, he was drafted again as a combat medic.

-The reconstruction of the Main Hall (Kondō) of Yakushi-ji was introduced in a television program titled 'Project X’ on NHK.
+The reconstruction of the Main Hall (Kondō) of Yakushi-ji was introduced in a television program titled 'Project X' on NHK.
 The carpenters practiced the revival of traditional tools who use had been increasingly abandoned, including the spear-headed plane (yariganna).
-Nishioka was given the name of ‘The Last Temple Carpenter’ for his dedication to pass the temple construction techniques that had been inherited from the Asuka era on to future generations of temple and shrine carpenters.
+Nishioka was given the name of 'The Last Temple Carpenter' for his dedication to pass the temple construction techniques that had been inherited from the Asuka era on to future generations of temple and shrine carpenters.
 He was honoured as a national cultural treasure, a person of cultural merit, an honorary townsperson of Ikaruga.
 His brother, Narajirou Nishioka, also supported his father and brother as a miyadaiku.
 His main apprentice was Mitsuo Ogawa.
 Nishioka died of cancer at the age of 86 on April 11, 1995.